-In AstraZeneca and MedImmune, we are now using the term Precision Medicine across the company, including the entire spectrum of drug discovery, development and commercialization.
-In October 2017, we launched a new Precision Medicine and Genomics function within the IMED Biotech Unit, which reflects the broader range of cutting-edge diagnostic technologies and their wider application across all our main therapy areas.
+At AstraZeneca, we are now using the term Precision Medicine across the company, including the entire spectrum of drug discovery, development and commercialization.
+In October 2017, we launched a new Precision Medicine and Genomics function within the Research & Development units, which reflects the broader range of cutting-edge diagnostic technologies and their wider application across all our main therapy areas.

 - Genomics – the study of the complete set of an individual’s genes (DNA)